nsauzede/quine_test/README.md

 A smarter example is the PL<=>PY example, that separate the two language loops, and thus can be scaled to more than two.

+## Level2+
+Add a 3rd language in the loop of Level2, this time with language : V, C and Python.

+Start with V which produces a C, which produces a Python, which produce V back again.
+V => C => PY => V..

 ## Level3 : hybrid contents ? (non-quine)
 Try to split parallel ways to process a single file to different outputs